sanskrit/raw_etexts_english/blogs/manasataramgini/2019-07-18_discovering-bronze-in-the-characteristic-ellipse-of-right-triangles.md

 +++
-title = "Discovering bronze in the characteristic ellipse of rightxa0triangles"
+title = "Discovering bronze in the characteristic ellipse of right triangles"

 +++
 **The arithmetic mean square of a right triangle**